Windows App: Upload Documents

 1. Account: Select which account the documents are for.

-2. Select file destination: Select the top-level folder where you’d like to upload.
+2. Select file destination: Select the top-level folder to which you’d like to upload the documents.
 Here's more on visibility and access levels.

 3. Directory: By default, documents are saved to a top-level folder.
 If you want to select a subfolder, click Change.
-To create a new folder, click the folder icon, enter a name for it, click the green checkmark to the right, then сlick CHOOSE.
+To create a new folder, click the folder icon, enter the name of the new folder, click the green checkmark to the right, then сlick CHOOSE.

 4. File name: Edit the name of the file if needed.

-5. Link to job: Toggle this on, then select a job for the current account to which the doc will be linked.
+5. Link to job: Toggle this on, then select a job for the account to which the document will be linked.
 Read more about linking elements to jobs.

-6. Lock document to an unpaid invoice: Toggle this on if you want the document to be visible to the client but only downloadable once they have paid for the service.
+6. Lock document to an unpaid invoice: Toggle this on if you want the document to be visible to the client, but downloadable only once they have paid for the service.
 The doc unlocks as soon as the payment has been made.
-Select the invoice you wish to lock the document to from the list or click CREATE NEW INVOICE to create a new one, then сlick CHOOSE.
+Select the invoice to which you wish to lock the document from the list or click CREATE NEW INVOICE to create a new invoice, then сlick CHOOSE.
 (Here's more on locking docs to invoices.)

 tip

-7. Request client approval: If you’d like to find out whether clients are satisfied with your work or need changes, toggle this on.
+7. Request client approval: Toggle this on to find out whether clients are satisfied with your work or need to make changes.
 Here's more information on asking for feedback from clients.

 8. Request client signature: If you want clients to e-sign documents, toggle this on.
 Here's more on adding signature fields.

-9. Description: Edit the document’s description if needed (up to 150 characters).
+9. Description: Edit the description of the document, if needed (up to 150 characters).

 10. Inform clients about upload: Let clients know that a file has been uploaded.
 By default, this is toggled on, so that an automatic email notification goes out to them.
 Turn it off if you don’t want clients to receive notifications.